dotnet/docs/docs/csharp/csharp-7.md

 `yield return` syntax.
 However, there are potential problems with this refactoring.
 The private method should only be called from the public interface method, because otherwise all argument validation is skipped.
-Readers of the class must discover this fact by reading the entire class, and searching for any other references to the `alphabetSubsetImplementation` method.
+Readers of the class must discover this fact by reading the entire class and searching for any other references to the `alphabetSubsetImplementation` method.